tomnil/tomnil.github.io/_articles/Development/TypeScript/ConvertingFromJSToTS/index.md

 ## Eslint

-Well, this is an important one not covered by this document :)
+Well, that's an important tool, but not covered by this document :)

 # Phase 2 - Configuring your project for typescript